 The San Diego-Coronado Ferry provides iconic views of the downtown skyline and harbor with a 15-minute ferry ride from Broadway Pier to Coronado Ferry Landing.

-Sorry Lyft and Uber, there’s a new guy in town.
+Sorry Lyft and Uber, there’s a new ride in town.
 FRED, which stands for Free Ride Everywhere Downtown, does exactly that.
 Use the mobile app to call a gas-free electric shuttle, which will take you anywhere you want to go in downtown San Diego.

 We’ve got brains.